ome/ngff/rfc/x/index.md

 This RFC does not try to define all aspects of the NGFF community process and instead focuses on the most immediate block which might be called the voting process.
-By establishing this as a fundament, future RFCs can extend the community process either adding or simplifying structure as feedback determines.
+By establishing this as a foundation, future RFCs can extend the community process either adding or simplifying structure as feedback determines.